dognotdog/smol_servo/README.md

  - change D2 to bigger footprint to be able to fit bigger diode with appropriate voltage rating

 ### Software Differences

+Correction: Hardware NSS does NOT work because it requires opposite clock signal polarity :/

 Enable hardware NSS control as master with pulsing between data words